hbowie/rs500blog/album notes/Love It to Death.md

 Image:  love-it-to-death.jpg

-Status: 4 - In Work
+Status: 9 - Published

+Pub Date: 16 Nov 2019

 Seq:    454

 Brian:

 There is one good song on this record...
 “I’m Eighteen”.
 Skip the rest.

 Charlie: